davidkorff/IMSSync_App/RSG_Integration_2/PROGRESS.md

    - Provides most flexible and scalable solution
    - Includes SQL scripts for table and stored procedure creation
    - Recommended for long-term production use

+8. **Implemented Single-Pay Bind Methods** (2025-07-16)
+   - Added `bind_single_pay()` method using BindQuoteWithInstallment with companyInstallmentID=-1
+   - Added `bind_single_pay_with_option()` method using BindWithInstallment with companyInstallmentID=-1
+   - Updated triton_processor to try these methods before falling back to BindQuote
+   - According to IMS documentation, passing -1 should force single-pay billing
+   - These methods specifically address policies that don't require installment plans

 ### Data Storage Options for Extra Policy Details